Cumbria Way - Carlisle to Keswick (★★★★★)

 | Lonscale Fell up ahead |

-Personally I'm not a huge fan of the paths that run along the edge of a steep drop (I'm not afraid of heights, but I am afraid of drops) and the path can just be seen in the picture above cutting up onto the ridge and then it hugs the edge of the ridge.
+I'm not a huge fan of the paths that run along the edge of a steep drop (I'm afraid of drops, not heights) - and the path can be seen in the picture above cutting up onto the ridge, and then it hugs the edge of the ridge.

 | The view having rounded the corner and finally had some fencing put in to keep me safe |